-- Keywords (min.
-5): important for abstracting and indexing - Article text (max.
-3000 words): Structured and clear.
+• Article text (no limit of words): Structured and clear.
 The text length should be reasonable for readability and clarity.
-The text should be composed of the following sections: - o Introduction: The introduction should not be too long but should have enough contextualization for the non-specialist reader to get the rational of the initial question.
-This section states the background information based on the literature state-of-the-art.
+The text should be composed of the following sections:

+• Introduction: The introduction should not be too long but should have enough contextualization for the non-specialist reader to get the rational of the initial question.
+This section states the background information based on the literature stateof-the-art.
 It explains the problem, the hypothesis and the possible ways of contributing to improve our understanding of this issue.
-It presents all necessary information a reader may need to grasp the main question, the approaches of the authors, the rationale of these approaches and maybe announce the possible outcome of resolving the issues. - Results: Present concisely and consistently the primary and previously unpublished results and data that the authors are reporting in the article.
+It presents all necessary information a reader may need to grasp the main question, the approaches of the authors, the rationale of these approaches and maybe announce the possible outcome of resolving the issues.

+Results: Present concisely and consist-0 ently the primary and previously unpublished results and data that the authors are reporting in the article.
 The structure and clarity of the demonstration and narrative are critical for a good understanding of the result.
-The context of the result acquisition may be of interest a well as the particularly important information needed to understand the rational of the experiments are crucial in each subheading of the result section.
+The context of the result acquisition may be of interest a well as the particularly important information needed to understand the rational of the experiments is crucial in each subheading of the result section.
 It is also advised to include the information on the replication and reproduction of the experiments.
 All information that are required for the understanding of the result should be provided or referred here and clear explanations given to the reader how to access them.
-It should also contain a clear conclusion that reflect whether or not the initial hypothesis was confirmed or not, or at least provide clear conclusions on the initial relevant question. - o Discussion: Discuss the data presented in regard to the current knowledge on the subject in the available literature.
+It should also contain a clear conclusion that reflect whether or not the initial hypothesis was confirmed or not, or at least provide clear conclusions on the initial relevant question.

+• Discussion: Discuss the data presented in regard to the current knowledge on the subject in the available literature.
 It also includes alternative models and explanations of the data presented although the authors may not defend them.
-It could contain conclusions and positioning of the understanding regarding what is known and unknown currently in given contexts. - Limitation: clear and preferably short.
-All limitations in the data interpretation and the demonstration should be stated or discussed
+It could contain conclusions and positioning of the understanding regarding what is known and unknown currently in given contexts.